Sertainty/.github/profile/README.md

 Control stays with the owner at all times — the data remains protected even against super-user access.
 #
 ## Upcoming Release v5.0 / v26.0

-We are currently updating our Github presence in preparation for our upcoming major release.
+This release includes two SDK editions.
 There are some significant upgrades to v5.0/v26.
  - Hardening of the patented, proprietary technology platform
  - Encryption module is now FIPS 140-3 certified from WolfSSL
  - SDK binaries/libraries move from self-signed to 3rd party code signed by DigiCert
  - Upgrade to licensing security

-We will have two flavors of our SDK
  - v5.0 - Sertainty Developers - This version is solely targeted at the developer community.
 The kit will ship with our core libraries only.
    -  supported APIs (C++, C)
    -  API documentation